sensu/sensu-docs/content/sensu-go/5.5/guides/systemd-logs.md

 ForwardToSyslog=yes
 {{< /highlight >}}

-Next, setup `rsyslog` to write the logging data received from `journald` to `/var/log/sensu/servicename.log`.
-In this example, the `sensu-backend` and `sensu-agent` logging data is sent to individual files named after the sercice.
-The `sensu-backend` is not required if only setting up log forwarding for the `sensu-agent` service:
+Next, set up `rsyslog` to write the logging data received from `journald` to `/var/log/sensu/servicename.log`.
+In this example, the `sensu-backend` and `sensu-agent` logging data is sent to individual files named after the service.
+The `sensu-backend` is not required if only setting up log forwarding for the `sensu-agent` service.

 {{< highlight shell >}}
 # For the sensu-backend service, inside /etc/rsyslog.d/99-sensu-backend.conf